 How would you describe your style?

 Believe it or not, that’s a really challenging question to answer.
 I would like to believe we have our own way of doing things.
-We really focus people being able to be themselves and capturing the day as cinematically as possible.
+We really focus on people being able to be themselves and capturing the day as cinematically as possible.
 For, us that means framing, lighting, camera movement and lens choice.

 The balance is to let the situation happen naturally, where it doesn’t feel staged.
 For example, you’re going to put on your dress – it’s going to happen anyway, but we’ll work with the photographer to suggest an area that would work great for lighting.